OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 **1. Core Principles:**

+*   **Global Click-to-Close:** Clicking anywhere on the screen that is *not* part of the active inspection window group will immediately close the entire group.
+This is handled globally by the `WindowManager`'s input interception logic.
 *   **Single Active Group:** There can only be one active inspection window "group" (a chain of parent-child windows) on the screen at any time.
 Opening a new root-level window (e.g., inspecting a different unit on the board) must close the entire previous group.
 *   **Single Child Per Parent:** A parent window can only have one direct child window open at a time.
 Requesting a new child window must first close any existing child and its descendants.
-*   **Hierarchical Closing:** Clicking on any window in a group closes all of its children.
-For example, clicking the background of a `UnitInspectionWindow` must close its child `ItemInspectionWindow` and that window's child `EffectInspectionWindow`.
+*   **Hierarchical Click-to-Close:** Clicking on the background of any window in a group (e.g., the panel of a `UnitInspectionWindow`) closes all of its children, but not itself.
 *   **Deselection on Open:** The action of opening any inspection window must immediately deselect any currently selected `GachaBallView`.
+*   **Empty Slot Interaction:** An empty `SlotView` cannot be the source of an interaction.
+A click on an empty slot, with nothing else selected, must result in clearing the current selection state in the `InteractionManager`.
+This prevents the system from entering an invalid state where "emptiness" is selected.

 **2. Contextual Interaction:**